GzuPark/CarND-Behavioral-Cloning-P3/writeup_report.md

 | ![original][image9] | ![flipped][image12] |

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+For this work, I used batch normalization that training and validation set were [normalized](https://github.com/GzuPark/CarND-Behavioral-Cloning-P3/blob/a9dd8dddbf3d8e058ef192150af0fe5d8e3c774e/model.py#L70) by [every batch size](https://github.com/GzuPark/CarND-Behavioral-Cloning-P3/blob/a9dd8dddbf3d8e058ef192150af0fe5d8e3c774e/model.py#L79).
 The ideal number of epochs was 5 compared with 2, 8, and 10.
 I used an ADAM optimizer so that manually training the learning rate wasn't necessary. [here](https://github.com/fchollet/keras/blob/master/keras/optimizers.py#L401)

 ### Conclusions and Future Directions